Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW3/hw_answers.md

 ### Consider the following graph orders:

 **A:** How large must w be for the w × w grid graph to contain K5 as a subgraph?

+It's impossible, no matter how large a grid gets it's always planar by definition since its a grid.

+B: